Vyral/base-template/_drafts/whats-the-difference-between-appraisals-and-inspections.md

 youtube_code: jADEU0IRjJg
 ---

-{% include youtube.html %}I’m explaining the difference between appraisals and inspections.
+{% include youtube.html %}<center>I’m explaining the difference between appraisals and inspections.</center>

 When purchasing a home, everyone’s told to get an inspection and appraisal.
 However, some mistakenly think they’re the same thing.&nbsp;